Len1629807aDillon/sortient-plant-integration/docs/wiki/Simulation.md

 1. Initialise `FacilitySimulator` with `ConveyorSegment` definitions.
 2. Provide the current load distribution (items per segment).
 3. Choose a `MaterialClass` to determine recovery heuristics.
-4. Call `simulate_step` to compute the next state.
+4. Call `simulate` to run multi-step scenarios (or `simulate_step` for a single iteration).

-Outputs include the new load distribution, energy consumption (kW), and recovery rate for the material class.
+Outputs include per-step snapshots, average energy consumption (kW), average recovery rate, and throughput estimates for every segment.
+Reports can be exported as JSON for archival or visualisation in external dashboards.

+The CLI command `python scripts/run_pipeline.py simulate` demonstrates the workflow using a sample conveyor network and automatically writes the report to disk.

 ## Extending the Digital Twin

-- Integrate empirical energy coefficients per segment.
+- Integrate empirical energy coefficients per segment for more accurate energy predictions.
-- Model maintenance downtimes by disabling nodes or edges.
+- Model maintenance downtimes by disabling nodes or edges between simulation steps.
-- Integrate with reinforcement learning agents to optimise routing.
+- Use exported snapshots as training data for reinforcement learning agents to optimise routing.